 How to ensure a successful stretch tent installation

 A successful event relies on you, the host, feeling safe and secure with how your stretch tent has been set up.
-Consider these hints and tips for a successful event installation.
+Therefore, consider these hints and tips for a successful stretch tent installation.

 - Consider the pull-out force, this depends on the quality of the surface (soil type, water penetration) which then determines the incline and depth of the anchor.